hmf/mae/README.md

   1. [Minifier](https://pytorch.org/functorch/stable/notebooks/minifier.html)

-Here is the command used to used to train the moel using the previously downloaded checkpoint and assuming the data is in the `./data` path:
+Here is the command used to used to train the model using the previously downloaded checkpoint and assuming the data is in the `./data` path:

 <!--- cSpell:disable --->
 ```shell